-The angel and Peter went past the first and second guard posts and they came to the iron gate that lead into the city.
-The gate opened by itself and they went out and went down one street, then the angel left.
+Peter followed the angel and they went right past the guards and they came to the iron gate that lead into the city.
+The gate opened by itself and they went out and went down one street, then the angel left Peter by himself.

-After Peter thought about it, he went to Mary's house.
-She was the mother of John 'Mark'.
-There were a lot of Christians there praying for Peter.
-He knocked on the door of the gate and a girl named Rhoda answered.
+Peter went to the house where a lot of Christians were praying for him.
+He knocked on the door and a girl named Rhoda answered.